 The FreeRoll air ride spring plates are extended over stock units to allow for a corrected wheel toe angle when running low ride height, so with this in mind, set the rear toe adjustment about mid way in the adjustment slots on the spring plate.
 All the way back is to toe-out, and all the way forwards would be to toe-in.

-Fully tighten the 3x M12x40 fixings once the alignment has been
+Fully tighten the 3x M12 fixings on the spring plate once the alignment has been

 matched side-to-side (left and right of the vehicle)

 Once the other fixings are fully down, the M12x60 fixings for the original lower shock mount can be fully tightened down.

 lastly, Tighten the 3/8” fittings for the Bags down, adjusting the bag to sit again mid-way between the ends of the slotted mounts, to match the top mount in alignment.
 It may be easier to do this with the hub/axle assembly lifted up a little (with a floor jack or similar).

 Fitting the new brake hard lines.
 You should have removed the old brake lines